wpasman/xm-s3-manager/README.md

+## Introduction
+xm-s3-manager for Bloomreach Experience Manager (brXM) provides out of the box and deep integrations of S3 storage into your brXM project.

+The S3 asset manager allows for :
+- uploading and storage of any digital asset onto S3 (from withing the brXM UI)
+- linking, picking, searching and referencing digital asset stored onto S3
+- the Asset Manager provides both a ckeditor plugin for usage in Rich Text Fields and provides a compound type to be used in your document types.

 ## Installation

 - In the root pom.xml configure in the properties a version for the plugin, make sure to include the required repository in the repositories section and add the bellow dependency both in the dependencyManagement and dependencies section